 The possible monopolistic nature of some of the Group's activities leads it into a number of areas of risk arising from relevant legislation.
-The Group is also subject to copyright law changes and given the changing nature of the industry this could have a significant impact on the Group's revenue and operating procedures in the future.
+The Group is also subject to potential copyright law changes and given the changing nature of the industry this could have a significant impact on the Group's revenue and operating procedures in the future.

-With the UK's impending exit from the European Union, there is a risk that the economy may contract and licensees and members may consider moving some or all of their operations to countries within the EU.
-This, coupled with uncertainty around the economy and future trading relationships, may have a negative effect on PRS' income.
+With the UK's impending exit from the European Union, and the corresponding business uncertainty on the terms of our exit, there is a risk that the economy may contract, which could have a negative effect on PRS' income.
 A working group has been convened, consisting of members of the Audit Committee and internal experts, to keep the situation under review.
+We have also met with the UK based broadcasters operating in the EU to reassure them that we can, and will, continue to license their services.